 This is one of the best water parks anywhere and you can spend a whole day here and the kids won’t be bored for a second.
 It is one of the safest and the cleanest water parks in the industry which is why it’s on my list.
 Things you can do include the Lagoon Water Park, Go-Karts, Miniature Golf, Laser Tag, HUGE Arcade, and a Rock Wall for the more adventurous.
 Season passes are available as well as 6-story parking; if you’d like discount parking, head on over to the website to learn more.
 There are so many things to see and do in the Daytona area for the remainder of your trip.

 Located in Hollywood, Florida.
 Although I spent many summers at Daytona Beach, very few will argue that Hollywood Beach is one of the most beautiful beaches to see in Florida (if not THE most beautiful beach).
-There are several places online that you can view their live beach cam to keep you up to date on the weather.
+There are several places online where you can view their live beach cam to keep you up to date on the weather.
 Currently, the outer bands of Hurricane Matthew are making their presence felt so be sure to check the weather before you book your vacation there.
 It’s definitely worth watching and waiting for.

 West Palm Florida.
 As someone who looks for drive-through safari’s where ever I travel, I believe you can’t go to West Palm Florida without taking this safari.
 While I highly recommend this drive-through safari, it’s well worth noting that it’s not possible to get bored in West Palm Florida.
 It just can’t be done, even with the biggest scrouge along.